kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Another bridge

 - The whole "bridge to Israel" is a major theme, from the moment I got in the taxi at the Holiday Inn.
-- They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics.
+- They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics, perhaps that was even the song title: *You're mine!*.
 - At the house, they were implying (online on social media, on Netflix Snoopy videos and then when Netflix stopped working on the Snoopy videos on YouTube) that Bibi was watching me in the house.
-- Things I did in my house, repeated back at me so I know they really are watching.
+- Things I did in the house were repeated back at me so I know for sure they really are watching.
-- They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago, when I thought I wasn't being watched.
+- They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago, when I thought I wasn't being watched 24/7.
 - The instruction that I should dress well all the time, even at home, because I'm being watched all the time and assessed for rescue and Israeli immigration.
 - This meme I'm still seeing in Cauterets in September 2026!
+And I know they're watching me here too.
+- It's everywhere, constant, and especially in places I stay in which are booked long in advance.
+- I've stopped doing that now.
+- Getting over my "planning habit" has been one small benefit to me of all this madness.

 ### Involving the locals